kobinabrandon/kobinabrandon/README.md

 ### Why did I choose this career path?

-I did a PhD in Maths (Algebraic Geometry) and decided, that, despite my love for teaching, a career in academia wasn't for me, and that I'd rather build things that:
+I did a PhD in Maths (Algebraic Geometry) and decided, that a career in academia wasn't for me, and that I'd rather build things that:

 - make me money by making someone else even more money.
 - make use of my mathematical and statistical knowledge.